We'll be exploring the aluminum casting technique known as 'The Foam Vaporization Method' or 'Lost Foam'.

 If none of the dates below work for you (or are already full), we suggest you

 Add yourself to the Notification List for this class.

 (The notification list gets emailed soon after classes are put on the schedule.)

 - not upcoming on our schedule,

 - or we've fallen behind in our clerical duties and not entered it in the database.

 If you found it on our calendar page, we are planning to offer it on that date.

 This class is either:

-If you're interested in taking Aluminum Casting with the Coal Forge and it's not on the calendar, please tell us using our Waiting-List Page.
+If you're interested in taking Aluminum Casting with the Coal Forge and it's not on the calendar, please tell us using our Notification-List Page.

 back to top